jpapillon/jquery.simpleTagger/README.md

 jquery.simpleTagger
 =============
 Transforms a &lt;select&gt; element into a nice tagger input field.
-Inpired by bootstrap-tasinput (https://github.com/TimSchlechter/bootstrap-tagsinput).

-View page <a href ="http://jpapillon.github.io/jquery.simpleTagger">http://jpapillon.github.io/jquery.simpleTagger</a> for a documentation and demo.
+View page <a href ="http://jpapillon.github.io/jquery.simpleTagger">demo page</a> for a documentation.

+This plugin was inspired by  <a href="https://github.com/TimSchlechter/bootstrap-tagsinput">bootstrap-tasinput</a>.